 Jessica’s tour was a major highlight.
 It was good to meet her and we admire what she is doing.
 Having her look after us on our first day was a great way of getting confidence to walk around on our own and actually talk to people, and I would recommend it to anyone as an introductory trip.
 John & Victoria Hambley, UK.

-– Photography tour: make the most of your stay by learning how best to photograph the medieval architecture and the bustle of the medina.
+*Photography tour: make the most of your stay by learning how best to photograph the medieval architecture and the bustle of the medina.
 Join internationally-renowned Omar Chennafi for a walk-about practical tour.
 Please note this tour is not available during the Fes Festival of World Sacred Music, as Omar is the official photographer for the Festival.

-– Cooking class: start in the souks of the medina to shop, and then learn how to cook Moroccan-style, blending spices and producing a superb meal.
+*Cooking class: start in the souks of the medina to shop, and then learn how to cook Moroccan-style, blending spices and producing a superb meal.
 Classes can be half a day or up to three days.
 Longer classes include olive oil and wine tastings.

-– Jewish Quarter: Join renowned photographer and writer Catherine Bendayan for a specialist tour of the Mellah, the old Jewish quarter just outside the medina, known as Fes El Jdid.
+*Jewish Quarter: Join renowned photographer and writer Catherine Bendayan for a specialist tour of the Mellah, the old Jewish quarter just outside the medina, known as Fes El Jdid.
 Catherine will explain the different architecture found here and take you to the Ibn Dayan Synagogue museum.
 The Jewish Cemetery is another highlight of this tour.
 Catherine is also available for photography tours.

-– Architectural Insights: A half-day tour with Alaa Said, architect and house restorer of note.
+*Architectural Insights: A half-day tour with Alaa Said, architect and house restorer of note.
 Unravel the composition and surface of his own house, Dar Seffarine, and then step out into the medina to visit some of the spectacular monuments to discover their architectural magnificence and the historical and social reasons for the decorative interior design.
 Have a look at the CNN video here to see some of the splendid architecture explained by Alaa, and some of the artisans of Fez.

 Alaa Said should be on everyone’s agenda.
 We learned so much, and he has a keen, sophisticated way of relating traditional Islamic architecture, its roots and where it will go.
 He showed us his personal riad currently under construction.
 Roger & Arnelle Kase, USA

 Now you’ve seen all those spectacular mosaics, learn to create your own designs at the Craft Draft Islamic Geometry course (about two hours).
 Also on offer at Craft Draft are courses on leather embossing, bookbinding and brass etching, ancient crafts of the Fez medina.
 Master craftsman and musician, Hamza Fasiki, maintains that ‘everyone is an artisan’.

-– Meknes, Volubilis and Moulay Idriss:
+*Meknes, Volubilis and Moulay Idriss Zerhoun:

-There are several options for lunch on this day trip: Walila Farm is a few minutes from Volubilis and serves excellent meals al fresco, a simple pavement cafe in Moulay Idriss is good for their famous kefta (meatballs) or spit-roast chicken served with bread and salad, the roof terrace at Dar Zerhoune, or at the exclusive Scorpion House, both with spectacular views of the town and surrounding mountains.
+There are several options for lunch on this day trip: Walila Farm is a few minutes from Volubilis and serves excellent meals al fresco, a simple pavement cafe in Moulay Idriss Zerhoun is good for the town’s famous kefta (meatballs) or spit-roast chicken served with bread and salad, the roof terrace at Dar Zerhoune, or at the exclusive Scorpion House, both with spectacular views of the town and surrounding mountains.
 You can also stay overnight in Meknes or Moulay Idriss.

-– Middle Atlas: Azrou and the Ifrane National Park
+*Azrou and the Ifrane National Park

-– Tuesday is market day in the Berber town of Azrou and is the perfect day to explore the town and its wonderful carpets.
+Tuesday is market day in the Berber town of Azrou and is the perfect day to explore the town and its wonderful carpets.

-– Middle Atlas: Sefrou, Bhalil and Guigou
+*Middle Atlas: Sefrou, Bhalil and Guigou

-In nearby Bhalil, take a walk and visit the cave-dwelling population (troglodytes) and take tea with the locals.
+In nearby Bhalil, explore the village on foot and visit the cave-dwelling population (troglodytes).
+Stop for tea with the locals.
 There is excellent hiking in the region, with a donkey to help with tired children if necessary.
 You can also stay overnight in Bhalil.

 ‘We especially enjoyed Bhalil.
 That was one of the complete highlights of all our travels for years.’
 Watkin & Heller families, January 2019